-In this post, we will talk about how we learned from extensive testing and meet-up races, to setup and manage video transmitters and frequency channels for quadcopter racing, making it possible to allow maximum of 8 people flying at the same time.
+In this post, we will talk about how we learned from extensive testing and meet-up races, to setup and manage 5.8GHz VTX and channels for drone racing, making it possible to allow up to 8 people flying at the same time.

 This article is written by Matthew from KQRC (Kent Quadcopter Racing Club).
 Edited by Oscar.